v0lia/fashion-mnist-classifier/README.md

 # 🧠 fashion-mnist-classifier
 Learning PyTorch through Fashin-MNIST

 (!)
 This project has only been started.
-READMY itself is only a template - yet.
+README itself is only a template - yet.

 ## 🧩 Overview
 **TBD**